Sharlto Copley has provided an update on the long-anticipated potential sequel to District 9.

 In an interview with IGN in 2013, Blomkamp said, "I really want to make a District 9 sequel.
 I genuinely do.
 The problem is I have a bunch of ideas and stuff that I want to make.
 I'm relatively new to this—I'm about to make my third film, and now the pattern that I'm starting to realise is very true is that you lock yourself into a film beyond the film you're currently working on.
 But it just doesn't work for me."

 Blomkamp has been linked with various undeveloped projects over the last decade, including an entry in both the Alien and RoboCop franchises.
+At the moment, he is on the cusp of releasing his take on Gran Turismo.

 In February of 2021, he confirmed plans were in place via a post on social media.